The most successful marketers have one thing in common.

 Encourage people to create a customer profile on your website or mobile application.

-That way, you can monitor their habits and give them special offers based on their browsing pattern or previous purchases.
+That way, you can monitor their habits and give them special offers based on browsing patterns or previous purchases.

 This is absolutely essential for companies who have an ecommerce website.